sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 resources in multiple AWS accounts.
-The [Multi-Account, Multi-Region](#multi-account-multi-region) installation instructions include the option to do this using a Terraform module, in Step&nbsp;4.
+The [Multi-Account, Multi-Region](#multi-account-multi-region) installation instructions include the option to do this using a Terraform module, at Step&nbsp;3.
 This is the `//terraform-multi` module.

 ## Least-Privilege Installation